 There is a rare third form of rhizome system called Amphimorph, which is both running and clumping at the same time; however only three bamboo are known to have this type of growth habit (most noticeably several members of the South American Chusquea genus).

 Edging twice a year is best, both for the health of the bamboo and to keep it fully under control.
 Edging involves cutting back the rhizomes as they expand to the edge of the designated growing area.
-See a full list of maintenance methods, details, and photos on this page: Bamboo Control
+See a full list of maintenance methods, details, and photos on our Bamboo Control and Barrier Installation pages.

 Bamboo is an excellent container plant.
 It provides an upright, evergreen screen for many applications.
 We have developed a specialized container for growing bamboo called the Sugi Bamboo Planter, as our flagship offering (60" x 24").
 Other options include galvanized metal stock tanks, cedar boxes, and large fabric pots (Root Pouch).